Spoiler alert: I found him…

-The Jesus discovered was not a follower—and would not expect anyone to be a follower either.
+The Jesus discovered was not a follower—and would not expect anyone else to be a follower either.

 The Jesus I discovered would cringe every time he hears one of his self-proclaimed followers say: “I’ll pray for you.” instead of sincerely asking: “How can I help?”

 The Jesus I discovered would be nauseated by the big business his name has become.
-He would be outraged by how “the good news” continues to be coopted and perverted by ambitious charlatans… all quite skilled at selling false promises of “salvation” to the perplexed, desperate, and vulnerable in exchange for their adulation and hard-earned money.
+He would be outraged by how “the good news” continues to be coopted and perverted by ambitious charlatans selling false promises of “salvation” to the perplexed, desperate, and vulnerable in exchange for their adulation and hard-earned money.

 The Jesus I discovered would be devastated by the tribalism, materialism, nationalism, and militarism that pervades the “developed” and “Christian” world.

 The Jesus I discovered would cringe at what we do with our wealth and freedom.
-He would be heartbroken by our pettiness, greed, hypocrisy, cowardice, and eagerness to cast stones.
-Alas, it seems that being a true disciple of Jesus is just too much to ask.
+He’d be heartbroken by our pettiness, greed, hypocrisy, cowardice, and eagerness to cast stones.

 The Jesus I discovered wants us to look in the mirror, not up to the heavens, for our salvation.
-In other words, he wants us to save ourselves–from our own ignorance, pettiness, laziness, greed, prejudice, cowardice, and unjustified pride.
-Alas, this Jesus remains largely unmarketable.
+He wants us to save ourselves–from our own ignorance, pettiness, laziness, greed, prejudice, cowardice, and unjustified pride.

-And last, but not least, the Jesus I discovered was “just” a man… a simple fact with the most profound of implications: Because isn’t Jesus’s example infinitely more inspiring, humbling, and challenging if he really was “just” a mere mortal like the rest of us?
+And last, but not least, the Jesus I discovered was “just” a man… a simple fact with the most profound of implications.
+For isn’t Jesus’s example infinitely more inspiring, humbling, and challenging if he really was “just” a mere mortal like the rest of us?